 NMU adopted the Academic Quality Improvement Program (AQIP) method of accreditation used by HLC.
 With AQIP, an institution demonstrates it meets accreditation standards and expectations through sequences of events that align with those ongoing activities that characterize organizations striving to improve their performance.

 Every four years NMU submits a Systems Portfolio - a sort of procedures and evidence manual - with a question and answer approach based upon the HLC Criteria.
 A team of accreditation reviewers evaluates the Systems Portfolio and provides detailed feedback in a Systems Appraisal.
-The following spring, NMU participates in an AQIP Strategy Forum with 9-10 other AQIP institutions at AQIP centers in Illinois.
+The following spring, NMU participates in an AQIP Strategy Forum with other AQIP institutions at AQIP centers in Illinois.
 NMU chooses its own focus based upon the Systems Appraisal and current quality culture needs.
-Read the summary of the most recent NMU Strategy Forum.

 On a continuous basis, every AQIP institution has at least three Action Projects underway.

-Annually, service units and academic department submit outcomes assessment reports and plans.
+Annually, service units and academic departments submit outcomes assessment reports and plans.